Some motorhomes are quite large. While I know 18-wheeled trucks use air brakes, do RVs have air brakes?

 Though you may not need a CDL, you have to pay attention to specific special license requirements.

-Vehicles under 26,000 pounds don’t require a special license, and that is in the entire country.
+Vehicles under 26,000 pounds generally don’t require a special commercial or non-commercial license.
 Most RVs fit this description; including Class A, C, and B.

 That’s because some Class A’s only weigh as much as 13,000 pounds and wouldn’t require this special license.
 It may depend on what state you’re in, though too.
 And as I mentioned, my Class A Newmar is 34 feet long, but only 21,000 pounds.
 So I did not have to get a CDL.